sblythe/Dry_Guide/docs/dryguide.md

 Such an array script will initiate N independent instances of your script, each with a single array task id value.
 The environment variable `SLURM_ARRAY_TASK_ID` will report that single value, and subset the name list, so that particular instance of the script will only operate on that single indexed file.

 !!!
 Important
         When re-writing scripts to operate on an array, be mindful that all of your individual samples will be processed simultaneously, and if you write temporary files to an output directory, they need to have unique filenames.
 See the example script below for a way of dealing with this (in the calls to `samtools sort` and `picard CleanSam`).
+Similarly, scripts should be re-written to purge temporary files as soon as they are no longer needed, rather than just throwing them away at the end of the process.
+The reason for this is because required disk space for storage can balloon significantly when using temporary files, especially if all those temporary files are being generated simultaneously, instead of once per sample.

 Running array scripts are best handled by dividing the task into two parts: a script that handles the dispensing of arrayed tasks, and a script that will be run by each of the individual arrays.

 For instance, the following script handles the setup of an array for trimming and mapping 12 ChIP-seq samples.
-Using one node, it sets aside 4 cpus per 12 tasks (48 total cpus).
+Using one node, it sets aside 12 cpus per 12 tasks (144 total cpus).
 Each cpu will have at most 8 GB of memory.
 This memory value was arrived at empirically, as described in the following section.
-It names the jobs based on the task ID.
+It turns out that this is not optimal, as we discuss further below.
+The scheduler names the jobs based on the task ID.
 Unlike typical jobs, each arrayed job will show up as an independent line in the job scheduler.
 Both for the job name, as well as for the output logs, it is good to include identifiers that distinguish between the different arrayed instances.

 ```
 #!/bin/bash
 #SBATCH --account=b1042
 #SBATCH --partition=genomicsguestA
-#SBATCH -t 8:00:00
+#SBATCH -t 4:00:00
 #SBATCH --nodes=1
-#SBATCH --cpus-per-task=4
+#SBATCH --cpus-per-task=12
+# #SBATCH --mem=0                 ## For troubleshooting only
 #SBATCH --mem-per-cpu=8G
 #SBATCH --array=0-11
 #SBATCH --job-name="ArrayTest_\${SLURM_ARRAY_TASK_ID}"
 #SBATCH --output=Logs/outlog.%A_%a
 #SBATCH --error=Logs/screenlog.%A_%a
+#SBATCH --mail-type=ALL
+#SBATCH --mail-user=shelby.blythe@northwestern.edu

 # This script will run our standard trimming and mapping approach on
 # all samples in parallel.
 It is much faster than doing them in series.